CHAPTER 13

 Application of Chapter

-- For the purposes of this Chapter, covered procurement means government procurement: (a) of a good, service or any combination thereof as specified in each Party’s Schedule
+2. For the purposes of this Chapter, covered procurement means government procurement: (a) of a good, service, or any combination thereof as specified in each Party’s Schedule

 to Annex 13-A;

-(d) for which the value, as estimated in accordance with paragraphs 8 and 9, equals or exceeds the relevant threshold specified in a Party’s Schedule to Annex 13-A, at the time of publication of a notice of intended procurement;
+(c) for which the value, as estimated in accordance with paragraphs 9 and 10, equals or exceeds the relevant threshold specified in a Party’s Schedule to Annex 13-A, at the time of publication of a notice of intended procurement;

 Activities Not Covered